eesazahed/eesazahed/README.md

 <br />

 Hello!
-My name is Eesa Zahed, and I'm a 14 year old full-stack dev.
+My name is Eesa Zahed, and I'm a full-stack dev.

 I like: